damdafayton/products-project-backend/README.md

       - BaseController
         - ProductController

-I have created `CustomPsr....Interface`s to gather together the methods I needed from PSR for setting up application.
-Since whole methods are not needes for such little functionality, I didn't implement the original interfaces.
+I have created `CustomPsr....Interface`s to gather together the methods I needed from PSR to build this application.
+Since all of the methods are not needed for such little functionality, I didn't implement the original interfaces.

 ### Model
 - abstract Database